iwsjanine/github-slideshow/2019-09-27-Organization-Contact-Information---Parties.md

     * Other

-4. To add another email address, click the **+ Add Another Email Address** link, and repeat steps 2 and 3.
-**Note:** Email addresses will show as Email, Second Email, Third Email, up to 99 email addresses.
+4. To add another email address, click the **+ Add Another ****Email**** Address** link, and repeat steps 2 and 3. **Note: **Email addresses will show as Email, Second Email, Third Email, up to 99 email addresses.

 5. To remove an email address, click **x Remove**.

 ## Reference number and primary contact information

 This section of the form refers to claimant's insurance information.

+Note: The information recorded in this section is used only for third-party claimants that are organizations.
+This information is not stored in the Britecore Contacts module.

 1. In the **Reference Number/Claim Number** box, type the reference number or claim number of the claimant's insurance company.